sean-mcclure/covid19.js/README.md

 Reach out to [Sean McClure](https://twitter.com/sean_a_mcclure) if you need assistance or would like to see additional useful functions added to this library.

 ## Data Issues
 Unfortunately the [data source](https://github.com/CSSEGISandData/COVID-19) by **Johns Hopkins CSSE** undergoes constant revisions to its formatting (column names, state formats, etc.).
 These [issues](https://github.com/CSSEGISandData/COVID-19/issues) are well documented by others.
+If you encounter an issue with the consistency of results returned by the methods in this library this is likely the cause.
+Please raise an issue on this repo for support.